 Both men and women in good health can enjoy the benefits of microblading, with the ideal candidates for microblading being those who are bothered by thin eyebrows, bare hairlines or bald scalp areas.

 Those who suffer from skin infections or keloid scars should avoid microblading, as well as pregnant or nursing women.
 Microblading is also not recommended for people who have taken Accutane, Isotretinoin, or other strong retinoids within the previous six months.

 How Much Does Microblading for Eyebrows and the Scalp Cost?

 Hairline microblading treatments cost from $700 for portions of the temple area up to $1,600 for microblading the full hairline, according to the Evertrue Microblading Salon out of New York and Chicago.

 Microblading Before and After

-Certain activities and medications should be avoided prior to microblading sessions, such as tanning, getting Botox and eyebrow tinting.
+Certain activities and medications should be avoided before microblading sessions, such as tanning, getting Botox® and eyebrow tinting.
 In the weeks following microblading, special care must be taken to prevent substances like lotions and soaps from touching the eyebrows and affected areas - while alcohol should be used to keep the brows and scalp clear of oil and sweat.

 Microblading Aftercare, Healing and Recovery